cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 **Javascript can sanely add only *"add"* strings *(as concatenation)* or numbers *(as floating-point addition)*.**

-A quick explanation of these, example-by-example:
+Here's a quick breakdown of why each of these examples work the way they do:

 1. `[] + []`